-Lili Le from discusses how she sees omni-channel marketing.
-"It's a multi-path purchased experience that seeks to provide the customer with a convenient and seamless shopping experience whether the customer is shopping online, by telephone or in a bricks and mortar store as a tool to communicate with customers.
+Lili Le from Great Wine, Inc discusses how she sees omni-channel marketing. ""It's a multi-path purchased experience that seeks to provide the customer with a convenient and seamless shopping experience whether the customer is shopping online, by telephone or in a bricks and mortar store as a tool to communicate with customers.
 This method provides a seamless, consistent, and convenient communicating channel between the company and customers.
 Omni-channel marketing creates 1:1 experience between the company and customers."

 "We track user appreciation too.
 Users also share the results of their creative editing with us and fellow iPhoneographers; our Instagram pages are a testament to their work."